 Fraudulent opportunities often lie at the intersection between convenience and security, and forced sale transactions are a perfect example of that.
 While they do provide a certain convenience to merchants, they have been increasingly subject to fraud in the past few years.

-We’re going to tell you exactly what you need to know about forced sale transactions and outline the steps you need to take to avoid getting burned.
+We’re going to tell you exactly what you need to know about forced sale transactions.

 Forced is a heavy-handed term.
 This functionality exists in POS systems because sometimes merchants need to accept payments offline, and it wouldn’t be realistic to block offline transactions altogether.
 There are also times when an honest customer is having issues with their card, and POS systems give merchants the tools to process a transaction without the normal checks and balances.